jopemachine-arvis/arvis/README.md

 ## 🌈 How to Install

-Double click [this link](https://github.com/jopemachine/arvis/releases) and download your platform's binary.
+Click [this link](https://github.com/jopemachine/arvis/releases) and download your platform's binary.

-Note that you should install [other extensions](#take-a-look-at-useful-workflows-plugins) to use Arvis.
+Note that you should install [Extensions](#take-a-look-at-useful-workflows-plugins) to use Arvis.

 ### mac installation issues